 Frank van Leth

-- Associate Professor, Department of Global Health, Academic Medical Center, University of Amsterdam
+- Associate Professor, Department of Global Health, Amsterdam UMC, University of Amsterdam

 Trained as a physician at the University of Amsterdam, Associate Professor Frank van Leth worked for four years as a Medical Officer in-charge at the 170-bed Misikhu Mission Hospital in Kenya.
 He pursued a Master’s degree in epidemiology at the prestigious London School of Hygiene and Tropical Medicine, after which he worked as an epidemiologist at several institutions.

 Currently, he is a Senior Scientist at the Amsterdam Institute for Global Health and Development, and the Department of Global Health at the Academic Medical Center in Amsterdam.
 He has an extensive research portfolio in the fields of HIV and tuberculosis.
 He has a personal affinity for novel, yet contextually relevant, methodological approaches for capturing public health needs and designing appropriate interventions.